 Prometheus at Scale with Thanos: Timing Parameters

-But why this happens? two things are inevitable: users and chaos2.
-Users of your system might hate you, themselves or the whole system and put a heavy query3 in a Grafana dashboard with 5s refresh interval just for the heck of it.
-Most cloud compute environments4 nowadays are wellknown agents of chaos, your applications can and will get rescheduled for variety of reasons, specially if you are cost conscious and opted to use cheaper machines like GCP preemptible or AWS Spot for your workloads.
+refresh interval just for the heck of it.
+Most cloud computing environments4 nowadays are well-known agents of chaos, Your applications can and will get rescheduled for variety of reasons, especially if you are cost conscious and opt to use cheaper machines like GCP preemptible or AWS Spot for your workloads.
 Thanos components rely on each other and wait for some time to drop an unresponsive peer out of their list.
-Combine all of these and you get the picture: heavy queries or chaos kills a component, other components still wait for it for a long time before giving up and hence slow down the whole system.
+Combine all of these and you get the picture: heavy queries or chaos kills a component; other components still wait for it for a long time before giving up and hence slow down the whole system.
 This gets especially bold in the fan-out model5 of Thanos query.

 The Parameters